Janhavi-2001/GC16_Project_Code/README.md

-# Inattentive Driver Identification Smart System (IDISS)
+# BE Project - Inattentive Driver Identification Smart System (IDISS)

 Distracted driving is one of the leading causes of death amongst drivers on the road.
 This project was undertaken to provide a solution to distracted driving by using deep learning and the internet of things.